ibnuda/fpmortals/manuscript/complete.md

 -   `Plus`
 -   `Optional`

-and depending on the contents

 dan berdasarkan konten

 -   `Equal` / `Order`
 -   `Show`
 -   `Semigroup` / `Monoid`

-The big advantage of restricting to `Applicative` is that `Validation` is explicitly for situations where we wish to report all failures, whereas `Disjunction` is used to stop at the first failure.
-To accommodate failure accumulation, a popular form of `Validation` is `ValidationNel`, having a `NonEmptyList[E]` in the failure position.

 Keuntungan utama atas pembatasann yang hanya sampai pada `Applicative` adalah pada saat kita membutuhkan semua galat dilaporkan, `Validation`